DelphiClubItalia/PKCS7Extractor/README.md

 ### [PKCS7Extractor.pas](Source/PKCS7Extractor.pas)
 ### What it is and how does it work
 This is the main unit developers will deal with.
 It exports some useful functions to deal with PKCS#7 messages.
+This is a wrapper for the [OpenSSL](https://www.openssl.org/)'s Libeay32.dll file.
+Please keep in mind that this is a minimal wrapper written to include only the functions required for PKCS#7 extraction and it's not intended to become a full wrapper.\
+It also does not work like a regular wrapper: when loaded it it first searches for already present instances of the library and attaches to that, if library is not currently in memory it will try to load it like a normal wrapper would do.\
+But when unloaded this wrapper will only clear it's variables and will not free loaded library from memory.
+This was designed in this way because this shouldn't be used as a main source for [OpenSSL](https://www.openssl.org/) interfacing and considering that other components/libraries could be present in the application unloading the library could drive to catastrophic results.\
+This behaviour will be safe for working along to others' works.

 ### Exported functions
 Every exported function has an history so long nobody would believe us.
 So let be clear, this was not so easy after all, but now it will be easy to go as follows.
 Let's begin decribe the functions for the wrapper of [OpenSSL](https://www.openssl.org/) functions.